 By unveiling the BOOX Max Lumi, Onyx Boox innovates.
 This tablet is indeed the first eInk tablet on the market with a 13.3-inch screen equipped with adaptive lighting and Android 10.
-Is the device, now available at Amazon, perfect for academics and PDF readers?
+Is the device, now available at Amazon, the right one for academics and PDF fans?

 Hardware: a high-performance e-reader.

 This digital ink tablet is an improvement of the Boox Max 3: it features a 13.3.inch screen (E Ink) but the Boox Max Lumi adds an adaptive lighting layer, and comes with an improved Octa Core processor, 4GB of RAM (DDR4, faster), 64GB of storage, Wi-Fi (2.4GHz + 5GHz), BT 5.0, and USB-C Type-C (with OTG support, making it possible to use a USB keyboard).

 Adaptive lighting is a challenge on large screens, as we saw when Kobo innovated by offering lighting on its 7.8-inch e-reader, which was often defective.
 Here, Boox worked for months and developed more than a hundred prototypes to achieve homogeneous lighting.
 The e-reader’s color can be adjusted to read comfortably at low light levels.
 This is the main advantage of the Boox Max Lumi compared to the Boox Max 3 (which is still a very good device).
 Another major difference comes from the fact that the Max Lumi runs natively under the 3.0 firmware, based on Android 10.